Traumatic Brain Injury and Car Accidents

 A separate 2014 study that followed approximately 1,700 people diagnosed with mild TBI caused by motor vehicle collisions for a year found that the vast majority of individuals had multiple symptoms that lasted for the entire year, and for which they sought treatment from multiple providers.

 At Cognitive FX, our specialty is treating patients with lasting post-concussion symptoms.
 95% of our patients experience statistically verified restoration of brain function after treatment.
-To learn if our treatment is right for you, schedule a free consultation.
+To learn if our treatment is right for you, schedule a consultation.
 We accept some liens on a case-by-case basis.
 If you’re currently negotiating or litigating with an insurance company following an accident, your treatment here might be covered under your personal injury compensation.

 Yes, you can sue for post-concussion syndrome.
-People most often seek legal assistance from an attorney when the culpable party’s insurance company isn’t forthcoming with the help they need.
+People most often seek legal assistance from an accident attorney when the culpable party’s insurance company isn’t forthcoming with the help they need.
 This can occur with property damage, covering necessary medical treatment for personal injury from the accident, and even things like rental car reimbursement.

 The excellent legal perspectives below are shared courtesy of Jeff Metler, a Utah personal injury attorney.
 We've collaborated with him on our patients' cases for years and think he's a fantastic advocate who prioritizes patient health and well-being over anything else.
 However, keep in mind that this guide is intended as a starting point for patients to understand post-concussion settlements, and it’s not a substitute for having an attorney evaluate your case.